xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ## Timing

-In the right part of the central raw of the system, you'll find all timing ports:
+In the right part of the central row of the system, you'll find all timing ports:

 ![Timing-ports-.png]({{site.baseurl}}/images/Timing-ports-.png){: .align-center}